withastro/astro/.changeset/smooth-cobras-help.md

 | `/blog/post/0`     | Injected route `/blog/[...slug]` | File-based route `/blog/post/[pid]` |
 | `/posts`           | File-based route `/[page]`       | Redirect to `/blog`                 |

+In the event of route collisions, where two routes of equal route priority attempt to build the same URL, Astro will log a warning identifying the conflicting routes.